Internet Explorer 11 is not supported

 Scott has remained popular by taking Democratic-sounding stances on some issues, notably support for abortion rights and opposition to Donald Trump.
 This year, he was able to help extend his own popularity to other Republicans by trading on cost-of-living issues.
 Inflation was key to Trump’s success, but there are some Vermont-specific struggles that made voters ready for a change.
 Across the state, school property taxes have gone up by an average of 14 percent this year.
 Scott wanted legislators to do more to deflect the cost, but in June the legislature overrode his veto of a bill that cemented the increases.
 “Republicans also made a lot of hay over the issue of the Affordable Heat Act, which requires the new legislature in 2025 to make a determination about a clean heat standard to reduce our emissions of greenhouse gases, which Republicans claim will raise heat bills a significant amount,” Johnson says.

 With Democrats having lost supermajority control, Scott’s vetoes are going to mean something over the next couple of years.
 What’s more, they’ve lost a lot of veteran talent.
-The Senate saw a number of retirements, as well as the deaths of longstanding members including Bill Doyle, who’d served for half a century.
-The chairs of some key committees lost their jobs, among them House Appropriations Chair Diane Lanpher.
+The Senate saw a number of retirements, as well as the deaths of some longstanding members.
+The chairs of key committees lost their jobs, among them House Appropriations Chair Diane Lanpher.

 The legislature’s loss of institutional memory and talent will strengthen Scott’s hand.
 But sheer numbers are the most important thing.
 With this year’s results, Scott will not only be personally popular but far more effective.